jhpyle/docassemble/_docs/special.md

 feature.
 For information about how to use it, see the documentation for the [`nav` functions].

+## <a name="session_local"></a>session_local

+`session_local` is a type of `DAObject` that can be used to store information that is specific to the current browser session.
+The "current browser session" is distinct from the "session."

+In **docassemble**, a "session" is a particular instance of a person going through an interview.
+The interview is identified by an interview filename, like `docassemble.example_inc:data/questions/survey.yml`, and the set of interview answers for the session in that interview is identified by a session id like `bBWTFcny09FugpRhdvfxZJKu3iPMeVtf`.

+The "browser session" is a different concept; it refers to a "session within a session."
+If the user starts up their web browser, and enters a **docassemble** session, that is one "browser session."
+If the user closes their web browser, then re-enters the same **docassemble** session, that is another "browser session."
+Or, if the user uses a different device, or a different web browser application, and enters the **docassemble** session with it, that constitutes a separate "browser session."

+The special variable `session_local` is a type of `DAObject`, and you can treat it as a `DAObject`, but its attributes will always be dependent on the "browser session."
+If the user switches to a different browser session, the attributes of `session_local` that were defined during the first browser session will not be present during the second browser session.

+{% include side-by-side.html demo="session-local" %}

+The `session_local` variable works using a browser cookie that is deleted ("expires") when the user closes the web browser application or logs out of **docassemble**.

+## <a name="device_local"></a>device_local

+The `device_local` variable is similar to `session_local`, except that it is tied not to a browser session, but to a device (a web browser).
+If the user closes the browser application and then opens the same browser application and enters the session again, the `device_local` object will be the same as before.
+However, if the user connects with a different browser application, or switches from using a laptop to using a smartphone, the `device_local` object will be different.
+Also, if the user opens an incognito tab, this will also appear as different device.

+{% include side-by-side.html demo="device-local" %}

+The `device_local` variable works using a browser cookie that is not deleted when the when the user closes the web browser application or logs out of **docassemble**.

+## <a name="user_local"></a>user_local

+The `user_local` variable is similar to `session_local` and `device_local`, except that the variable is tied to a specific user.
+It works when the user is not logged in, but when the user is not logged in, it functions much like `session_local` because the identity of an anonymous user only lasts as long as a session.

+The `user_local` object can be useful in situations where you have a multi-user interview with logged-in users.
+For example:

+{% highlight yaml %}
+metadata:
+  require login: True
+---
+mandatory: True
+code: |
+  multi_user = True
+---
+objects:
+  - client: Individual
+  - adverse_party: Individual
+  - user_local.person: Individual
+---
+code: |
+  if not hasattr(client.name, 'first'):
+    user_local.person = client
+  elif hasattr(adverse_party, 'email') and user_info().email.lower() == adverse_party.email.lower():
+    user_local.person = adverse_party
+---
+question: |
+  What is your name?
+fields:
+  - First name: user_local.person.name.first
+  - Last name: user_local.person.name.last
+---
+code: |
+  if user_info().first_name:
+    user_local.person.name.first = user_info().first_name
+---
+code: |
+  if user_info().last_name:
+    user_local.person.name.last = user_info().last_name
+---
+mandatory: True
+code: |
+  user_local.person
+  client.name.first
+  final_screen
+{% endhighlight %}

+Any time you want to refer to the user, you can refer to `user_local.person`.
+This may be an alias for `client` or `adverse_party`, or it may have the intrisic name of `user_local.person`.

 ## <a name="url_args"></a>url_args

 `url_args` is a [Python dictionary] that is used to access parameters